wgcban/adamae/README.md

 ## Acknowledgement
 Our AdaMAE codebase is based on the implementation of VideoMAE paper.
-We thank the authors of [**VideoMAE**](https://github.com/MCG-NJU/VideoMAE.git) for making their code available to the public.
+We thank the authors of the [VideoMAE](https://github.com/MCG-NJU/VideoMAE.git) for making their code available to the public.